 I would love to do something related to arts but I am not sure what.
-Besides I have no time and my husband is not very supportive.
+The problem is that I have no time and my husband is not very supportive.
 He insists that what I am doing OK!
 I want MORE and to feel happy with myself.
-I hate it when someone with less studies than me hands me some work to do while I know that I could have done it better!!
-It's really hard.
+I hate it when someone less educated than me hands me some work to do while I know that I could have done it better!

 Do I have any possibilities to feel good about myself?

 From your background description, I gleaned that you are an adult female who is juggling the varied responsibilities of wife, mother, daughter, and employee, who is in the developmental stage known as "family with young children," who sees her spouse as "loving", and who may keep her feelings and thoughts safely tucked behind a social mask.

 Even though your life is full, I hear a message of personal emptiness "I want MORE and to feel happy with myself."
 When you begin to explore what may fill this emptiness, you find that there is a creative aspect of yourself that is yearning to be expressed.
 Yet, when you look to your spouse for validation, you find that he doesn't view your life through a similar lens.
 You also find yourself directing your feelings of anger towards your co-workers.

 You wrote that at one time you had invested your energy into law; yet found that you did not like studying law.
 I am confused about your movement towards and away from law and how you see that connected to your parents due to the spelling of a word as "pression."